 On colder days I can recommend a swim in the hot springs Fuentes Georginas.
 Hitchhiking there and back is half the fun of the trip!

 Hostels aren’t that luxurious as in Antigua, but you can find a decent bed at a good price.
-Most hostels in Quetzaltenango also operate as a travel agency so you can book a lot of different tours via the hostel.
+We stayed at the Kasa Kiwi Hostel in the center of Quetzaltenango.
+They operate also as a travel agency so you can book a lot of different tours via the hostel.
 As well as transportation to your next destination.

 The market of Chichicastenango is a must-do if you plan on taking or sending home some truly awesome Guatemalan travel gifts!
 It is the place to be to get fabrics, masks, belts, bracelets, paintings and much more.